-- 1. Striving for excellence and innovation
+- 1. Strive for excellence and use innovation

-- 2. Being authentic
+- 2. Are authentic

-- 3. Being exciting, inspiring and engaging
+- 3. Are excited, inspired and engaged

-- 4. Ensuring a positive and inclusive experience
+- 4. Have a positive and inclusive experience

-- 5. Actively involving children and young people

-- 6. Enabling personal progression

-- 7. Developing belonging and ownership
+- 5. Develop belonging and ownership

-We recognise that a curriculum must be broad, balanced and offer children opportunities to grow as individuals as well as learners as well as support wellbeing and mental health.
+We recognise that a curriculum must be broad, balanced and offer children opportunities to grow as individuals as well as learners.
 DILS values the input of its pupils, parents and the local community with regards to the planning and delivery of the curriculum.
 We believe pupils get a well-rounded education if everyone is involved in shaping it.